William McCutcheon

-William 'Billy' McCutcheon (second ¼ 1870 – 3 July 1949) was a Welsh international rugby wing who played club rugby in the union code for Swansea, and represented Oldham (Heritage No. 23) under the league code.
+William McCutcheon (second ¼ 1870 – 3 July 1949) was a Welsh international rugby wing who played club rugby in the union code for Swansea, and represented Oldham under the league code.
 McCutcheon was capped for the Wales national rugby union team seven times between 1891 and 1894.
 In 1893 he was a member of the first Welsh Triple Crown winning team.